samzys/Getting_and_Cleaning_Data/README.md

 *There are 6 activities
 *The desired features are 66 (e.g., fBodyAcc-mean()-X)
 *Hence the total oberseration in the clean dataset is 30 x 6 x 66 = 11880
+*Refer to the CodeBook.md for a detail explaination of this tidy dataset